How to Let Your Clients Know Your Company is Dealing with COVID-19

 Funding Options for Small Business Owners due to COVID-19

-If you have employees, we recommend applying for the Paycheck Protection Program.
+If you have employees (or classify yourself as an employee on your taxes), we recommend applying for the Paycheck Protection Program.

 If you do not have employees, we recommend applying for the COVID-19 ECONOMIC INJURY DISASTER LOAN since the initial $10,000 may be forgiven, and, if it's not, there will be no penalty for early repaying so you can always return the funds if you do not want to incur the debt.
-Applications are being accepted starting today and may take as much as two (2) hours to complete.
+Applications were being accepted starting March 30, 2020 and may take as much as two (2) hours to complete (it only took Sharyn 30 minutes, including finding some of the figures in our Quickbooks account).

-As Ms. Kool so defdly stated: assume you are entitled to the funds and apply.
+As Ms. Kool so deftly stated: assume you are entitled to the funds and apply.
 If you do not qualify, they will tell you.

 The other financial relief that you might be eligible for is Unemployment.
 Since this is determined by your specific state, we recommend doing the research to find your Unemployment Office to see if you are eligible as a sole proprietor.
 The benefit may be as much as $600 per week, so again, assume you are eligible until you are advised by the department that you are not.